 The BLM has been gathering excess wild horses from public lands since 1975, and has been using helicopters for such gathers since the late 1970's.
-Refer to Appendix B for information on the methods that are utilized to reduce injury or stress to wild horses and burros during gathers.
+Refer to Appendix I for information on the methods that are utilized to reduce injury or stress to wild horses and burros during gathers.

 Since 2006, BLM Nevada has gathered over 40,000 excess animals.
 Of these, gather related mortality has averaged only 0.5%, which is very low when handling wild animals.
 Another 0.6% of the animals captured were humanely euthanized due to pre-existing conditions and in accordance with BLM policy.
 This data affirms that the use of helicopters and motorized vehicles are a safe, humane, effective and practical means for gathering and removing excess wild horses and burros from the range.
-For animals left on the range after gather activities, transient changes in social relations may result from gathers, but these do not fundamentally change the social structure of wild horses, which tend to live in bands of several mares and their offspring with one or more mature stallions.
-Hansen and Mosley (2000) concluded that gather activities had no effect on observed wild horse foraging or social behaviors, in terms of time spent resting, feeding, vigilant, traveling, or engaged in agonistic encounters.
 BLM policy prohibits gathering wild horses with a helicopter (unless under emergency conditions) during the period of March 1 to June 30 which includes and covers the six weeks that precede and follow the peak of foaling period (mid-April to mid-May).